equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 <code style="font-size: 0.5em;">

 0. Create a new user
-1. Use browser to observe the chart API, when entering your basket
+1. Use browser to observe the basket API, when entering your basket
 2. http://localhost:3000/rest/basket/1 - Can I use that to view another user?
 3. Try another user name e.g. - curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"